Morris County, Texas: Education

 Morris County is also served by the Northeast Texas Community College, whose main campus is in southeastern Titus County, but it has a small satellite campus in Naples.

 Politics

 Morris County was a longtime Democratic stronghold, like many rural Southern counties were in the Jim Crow and immediate post-Jim Crow eras.
 (It only voted for a Republican in 1972.)
 The 2000 election was the last time the county voted in favor of a Democratic presidential nominee.

+Morris County is located within District 1 of the Texas House of Representatives.
+Morris County is located within District 1 of the Texas Senate.